We use cookies to enhance your experience and analyze site usage. By clicking "Accept", you agree to our use of cookies. See Privacy Policy.

 GIFs & animation

 Yes.
-Upload a GIF or link one.
-Keep loops subtle and file sizes lean so pages stay snappy.
+Upload a GIF or enter a link to one.

 Large files or certain hosts can pause playback.
 Try uploading directly, shorten the loop, or compress frames.